 It was Willie who started me out on the gumbo thing.
-Willie is from somewhere down on the Coast, where of course he grew up eating gumbo, whereas in north Mississippi the only gumbo I’d had was out of a red-and-white can and was about as exotic as escargot.
+Willie is from somewhere down on the Coast, where of course he grew up eating gumbo, whereas in north Mississippi the only gumbo I’d had was out of a red-and-white can.
 Willie was a big supporter of the Bean Blossom Bistro and he spent a lot of time there helping out.
 I remember vividly the day when Willie was hunkered down in a corner peeling potatoes, and Carol and I were talking about soups.
 Well, I think I was the one to mention a gumbo, and I started talking about how I’d make it and Willie looked up at me with a twinkle in his eye and said, “So how did you say you did your roux?”
 Well, I think I tried to bluff my way through not knowing what a roux was for all of ten seconds before Carol and Willie both just started laughing, and I finally just had to admit I didn’t know what the hell a roux was, so they told me, and out of this embarrassing incident came a determination to learn how to make a distinguished gumbo.
 I think I’ve succeeded, too.
 Thanks, Willie.

 This good dark roux is the same sort I use in my gumbo.
 I call it a beer-bottle roux because it is about the same color as a brown beer bottle.
 To make a roux for gumbo, I take a quarter cup of olive oil and a quarter cup of vegetable oil (bacon drippings are even better) and bring to a moderate heat in a heavy cast-iron skillet with high sides (a Dutch oven is perfect).
 Stir in about a 1/2 cup of plain flour.
 With a wooden spoon or a wire whisk, stir the flour briskly as it browns.
-Add a little more flour to the mixture—say a tablespoon—as it cooks until all the oil is absorbed.
+Add a little more flour to the mixture as it cooks until all the oil is absorbed.
 Stir continually, scraping the bottom frequently, until the roux is a rich, dark, almost mahogany color.
 If you scorch the roux, start over again.
 You can make this roux ahead of time and store it in the refrigerator for use in soups and stews and sauces for beef or game and for étouffés.

 To begin the gumbo, while the roux is hot, toss in about three chopped white onions, two chopped bell peppers, and a half a bunch of celery chopped, leaves and all.
 Stir until the mixture has cooled slightly and the vegetables are coated.
 Then add a quart of warm stock.
 Chicken stock in various strengths–full for chicken and sausage, weak for seafood–works just fine, though some purists will disagree.
 Stir this mixture vigorously until the roux has been assimilated and the mixture begins to thicken.
 Transfer to a heavy six to eight quart pot, add another quart of the stock and put the pot over a low flame with a buster and stir frequently.
 After this mixture has begun to thicken, add another quart of stock, three tablespoons of minced garlic, and another chopped onion.
 Let this mixture cook until the onions begin falling apart.
 Then add one pound canned diced tomatoes and two pounds of frozen sliced okra which has been rinsed under running water to reduce the mucilage, else the gumbo may become ropy.

-At this point, add about four heaping tablespoons of basil and fresh chopped parsley, a bunch of chopped green onions, three tablespoons of leaf thyme, a tablespoon of oregano (more if you want, but be quite careful because it will make your gumbo bitter), a tablespoon of black pepper, a tablespoon of white pepper, and a teaspoon of cayenne.
+At this point, add about four heaping tablespoons of dried basil and fresh chopped parsley, a bunch of chopped green onions, three tablespoons of leaf thyme, a tablespoon of oregano (more if you want, but be quite careful because it will make your gumbo bitter), a tablespoon of black pepper, a tablespoon of white pepper, and a teaspoon of cayenne.
 Blend this very well and begin tasting.
-You may very well want to add more garlic, and you certainly will want to add some salt.
+You may very want to add more garlic, and you certainly will want to add some salt.
 Some people like to put a few dashes of Tabasco sauce and a little lemon juice in at this point, but I add this at the end.
 Also adjust your liquid, adding more if needed.
-Cook this mixture on low heat for an hour or so, then turn off the heat and let the flavors set.
+Cook on low heat for an hour or so, then turn off the heat and let the flavors set.